MacSourcePorts/MSPNotes/vkQuake.md

 ```

 `build_macos.sh` is leftover from initial attempts, can be removed.
 The chnages to `Makefile` may be necessary to do a multiple arch build, not sure how to migrate that

+UPDATE: The project has moved to a new build system called Meson which means the MSP fork is no longer necessary.
+This should help us update more often.